We arrived in our new host country on the 6th of January – full summer. Yes, in the southern hemisphere the seasons are reversed.

 As the sliding doors open we are hit by a wave of heat – 42 degrees Celsius!
 With this temperature and a huge number of cars lined up in the outdoor carpark, for a minute I am confused… Did we land in Las Vegas?

-Slowly we manage to fit all our luggage, the pram, the two car seats and ourselves in the car –and set the GPS to our new temporary home.
+Slowly we managed to fit all our luggage, the pram, the two car seats and ourselves in the car –and set the GPS to our new temporary home.

 I look out of the car window and see eucalyptus trees swaying in the wind silhouetted in a deep blue sky.
 The radio is playing “Stand by me”.
 The lyrics resonate with our mood: